liavweiss/ArielUniversity-OOP-Ex1/README.md

 6) tag - Represents the tag of each node.
 7) laceArray - Represents the place of visit array in the shortest path function.

-In this class we have two constructors and sixtin functions.
+In this class we have two constructors and sixteen functions.
 #### constructors:
 * defoult- `Node()`
 * copy -  `Node(int key)`